UCL-ELEC0136/hackathon/README.md

 3. Create a timeseries that shows the number of commits per day, draw a line plot representing the timeseries and save it to disk.

 #### Submitting task 2
-We will consider the task to be completed under the following conditions:
+We will consider the task to be completed if the following conditions are met
+- In your MongoDB Atlas there exists a user with username `student` and password `assignment`, with *read-only permissions* to access all databases.
+See here how to [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas).
-- In your MongoDB there is a database named `hackathon` and a collection named `answer`
+- In your mongodb there is a database named `hackathon` and a collection named `answer`
 - The collection contains the following document:
 ```json
 {